Online Inquiry

 • Nanomaterials for Neuroprotection

 • Neuroprotection refers to the mechanisms or strategies that slow disease progression by preventing or slowing the further loss of neuronal.
 These strategies include reducing oxidative stress, introducing growth factors, introducing anti-apoptotic peptides, and reducing excitotoxicity and neuroinflammation.
 One approach generally involves the use of nanomaterials loaded with antioxidants.
 Nanomaterials with antioxidant properties, such as cerium oxide NPs, can also preserve system endogenous antioxidants.
-An oxygen-responsive nano-polymer platform called oxygen-reactive polymer (ORP) could be used for diagnosis and treatment to reduce ROS production in brain trauma.

 Patients with neurodegenerative diseases may also benefit from neuroprotective strategies using nanomaterials.
 Kogen et al. demonstrated an interesting neuroprotective technology using gold nanoparticles (AuNPs) that has the potential to help prevent and reduce the progression of Alzheimer's disease.